cvdlab/Triangle.jl/README.md

 ### Windows

-The build proces uses VC++ binary to build so be sure you have it before running the build part.
+The build proces uses VC++ binary (2013 version) to build so be sure you have it before running the build part.

 ## API